VikrantKamble/vikrantkamble.github.io/_posts/2019-09-29-poisson-process.md

   When waiting for a bus that comes on average every 10 minutes, your average waiting time will be 10 minutes.
 </blockquote>

 A nice discussion on this paradox can be found in this [post](https://jakevdp.github.io/blog/2018/09/13/waiting-time-paradox/) by Jake Vanderplas.
+The waiting time paradox is a specific example of the [*inspection paradox*](https://towardsdatascience.com/the-inspection-paradox-is-everywhere-2ef1c2e9d709).

 Let's continue on our journey of exploring distributions via raindrops.
 You now ask, what is the time interval between $n$ consecutive raindrops?
 There are $n-1$ intervals between $n$ consecutive raindrops, with each interval having a size $t$ given by the exponential distribution.
 So what we want is the random variable which is the sum of $k = n-1$ exponentially distributed random variables.
 The pdf of this random variable is the [Gamma distribution](https://en.wikipedia.org/wiki/Gamma_distribution):